CodenNerd/WebbersIncubate-40-days-of-code/Day-4/instruction.md

 ## HINTS:
 - Use `document.write()` or `console.log()` to print to the page
 - Do your print inside your function
+- Use document.getElementById() to grab your div
+- Use innerHTML or innerText or textContent to get the content of your grabbed div
+- Check out this video on getting innerText or innerHTML or textContent of your grabbed element https://www.youtube.com/watch?v=KsLc9C2D950
+- This link shows different ways of grabbing an element from the DOM https://www.w3schools.com/js/js_htmldom_elements.asp

 ## Commit and make a Pull Request
 - Open your VSCode terminal